yurecouto/Dice-Simulator/README.md

 # Dice Simulator

-for now, you can just Run the main.py file to acess the game
+For now, you can just Run the main.py file to acess the game
 =======
 the idea is to make a dice simulator with diffetent kinds of game.